Kate continues return to duties with Festival of Remembrance appearance

 The Princess of Wales has taken a significant step in her gradual return to public royal duties by attending the Festival of Remembrance.

-Joined by the Prince of Wales, her presence at the Royal British Legion event comes after William spoke candidly spoke of how 2024 has been “brutal” and “probably been the hardest year in my life”, with both Kate and the King diagnosed with cancer.
+Joined by the Prince of Wales and the King, her presence at the Royal British Legion event comes after William spoke candidly of how 2024 has been “brutal” and “probably been the hardest year in my life”, with his wife and his father both diagnosed with cancer.

-The King received applause as he took his seat at Saturday’s event which honours sacrifices made by the British and Commonwealth armed forces community and includes musical performances and personal testimonies.
+Charles received applause as he took his seat next to the Princess Royal at Saturday’s event, which honours sacrifices made by the British and Commonwealth armed forces community and includes musical performances and personal testimonies.

-The crowd at the Royal Albert Hall stood and applauded as Charles entered to a royal fanfare by state trumpeters of the household division.
+The crowd at the Royal Albert Hall stood and applauded as the King entered to a royal fanfare by state trumpeters of the household division.

-William and Kate, both wearing poppies, were seen in conversation after taking their seats next to each other at the Royal Albert Hall on Saturday evening.
+During the Festival, William and Kate, both wearing poppies, applauded a performance by Sir Tom Jones – who sang I Won’t Crumble With You If You Fall with the central band of the Royal Air Force – and joined other members of the royal family in standing to clap for Second World War veterans.

+Anne’s husband, Vice Admiral Sir Timothy Laurence, and the Duke and Duchess of Gloucester were also in attendance, but the Queen was absent from the Festival and will also miss the Cenotaph ceremony on Sunday as she recovers from a chest infection.

+The song was followed by serving personnel on the floor of the hall removing their headwear and giving three cheers to the King, who waved to the crowd after the anthem.

+The royal family stood in silence as the Last Post was played and poppy petals fell from the ceiling at the Royal British Legion event.

-On Sunday Kate, who revealed eight months ago she had an undisclosed form of the disease, will attend the national commemoration at the Cenotaph.
+On Sunday, Kate, who revealed eight months ago she had an undisclosed form of cancer, will attend the national commemoration at the Cenotaph.

 It will be the first time she has carried out two consecutive days of public official engagements since the start of the year.

-But the Queen was absent from the Festival and will also miss the Cenotaph ceremony as she recovers from a chest infection.

-In a video Kate released in September, she revealed she had finished her chemotherapy treatment, and spoke of how she was “looking forward to being back at work and undertaking a few more public engagements in the coming months”.
+In a video the princess released in September, she revealed she had finished her chemotherapy treatment, and spoke of how she was “looking forward to being back at work and undertaking a few more public engagements in the coming months”.

 But she added her focus was “doing what I can to stay cancer free”.